TufahaLLC/HexCoreAI/docs/HexCoreAi_architecture_design.md

 - Send error messages to client on catastrophic failures

 ### Idempotency
-- DynamoDB conditional writes using matchId+puuid keys
+- Powertools Idempotency with DynamoDB (`HexCore-Idempotency`) across connect, match processing, agent orchestrators, and synthesizer
-- SQS message deduplication via content-based deduplication (not FIFO)
+- S3 write + DynamoDB write for synthesis use conditional expressions and rollback S3 on DynamoDB failure
-- Agent outputs versioned to handle retries safely
+- Agent outputs versioned to handle retries safely; SQS remains Standard (content-based deduplication not enabled)

 ## Security and IAM